Pagure/pagure/doc/usage/forks.rst

 =====
 A fork in Pagure is a copy of a repository.
 When contributing to a project on Pagure, the first step is to fork it.
-This gives you a place to make changes to the project and, if you so wish, contribute back to the original upstream project.
+This gives you a place to make changes to the project and, if you so wish, contribute back to the original project.
 If you're not already familiar with Git's distributed workflow, `the Pro Git book has an excellent introduction
 <https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows>`_.